Critical and Textual Studies

 This project is designed to enable you to work collaboratively in a small group to generate, organise and manage your own performance work.
 The nature of the performance will be dependent on the individual skills and interests of the project group and the culminating production will be publicly performed over two nights.
 You will undertake research appropriate to your project and keep a Personal Learning Journal in order to facilitate reflection and submit a critical analysis which reflects upon the rehearsal and production process.

-You will complete a major piece of independent written work which results from extensive research supervised by a dissertation supervisor.
+If you choose to undertake a Dissertation, you will complete a major piece of independent written work which results from extensive research supervised by a dissertation supervisor.
 You will undertake your own research and while this will draw on other sources it is expected that the study will display a central thesis of your own construction.

-You will develop your own topic or area of practice and method of investigation.
+In a Practical Research Project, you will develop your own topic or area of practice and method of investigation.
 It may represent a vocational or career-focused endeavour or act as a springboard for postgraduate study.
 Project outcomes could include: a devised performance; an original script – comic or dramatic - a physical theatre piece, a live art installation, multi-media performance or a directing project.

 You will choose two of the following options: